Michael Proctor (footballer)

-Michael Anthony Proctor (born 3 October 1980) is an English former professional footballer who played as a striker.
-He is first-team coach at Premier League Sunderland.
+Michael Anthony Proctor (born 3 October 1980) is an English professional football coach and former player who played as a striker.
+He is first-team coach at Premier League club Sunderland.

-Career
+Playing career

 Sunderland Debut and Loan Moves

 Born in Sunderland, Tyne and Wear, Proctor started his career with his hometown club Sunderland in their youth system and signed a professional contract with them on 29 October 1997.
 He made his first team debut for Sunderland against Everton in the League Cup on 11 November 1998, which finished as a 1–1 draw.
 He was loaned to Danish side Hvidovre in 2000 to recuperate from a cruciate ligament injury.
 He joined Halifax Town on loan in March 2001, making his debut against Cheltenham Town, in which he scored in a 4–2 win.
 He finished this loan spell with four goals in 12 appearances.
 He played at York City on loan during the 2001–02 season, making his debut in a 1–0 defeat against Rushden & Diamonds.
 He finished this spell with 49 appearances and 14 goals, making him York's top scorer for the season.
 He joined Bradford City on loan in August 2002.
 He scored the winning goal on his debut as Bradford defeated Ipswich Town 2–1, and became a favourite among fans, players, and the board.
 He scored a total of four goals in 12 games during his two-month spell, including a late equaliser as nine-man City drew 2–2 with Burnley, but he returned to Sunderland when manager Howard Wilkinson blocked another month's extension to the loan.